StarScape/StarScape/README.md

 ---

-I am available for contract ~~or full-time~~ work.
-You can reach me at the email in my profile.
+I like to connect.
+I'm reachable at the email in my profile.